kalabox/kalabox-app-pantheon/docs/users/cli.md

 create pantheon
 ---------------

 Pulls down one of your Pantheon sites and creates it locally on Kalabox.
+You will need a Pantheon machine token to authenticate correctly.
+[Creating one from your Pantheon dashboard is fairly easy](https://dashboard.pantheon.io/machine-token/create/Kalabox).

 `kbox create pantheon`